solkimicreb/book_of_algorand/README.md

 WalletConnect is a widely used standard which creates a bridge between a dapp and a wallet - potentially on another device.
 This bridge is then used to send unsigned transactions from the app to the wallet which signs the transaction and sends it back.

 We could improve our UX by letting the users contribute to the story directly from the app.
-Users could write their contribution inside an input and sign and send it with a single click inside their mobile wallet.
+Users could write their contribution inside an input and sign and send it with a single click inside their mobile algo wallet.

 ![WalletConnect QR code](/images/qr.png)
-Dapp - wallet sessions can be created via QR codes.
+Dapp - algo wallet sessions can be created via QR codes.

 ![Transaction sign](/images/transaction.jpg)
 Wallet devices can sign transactions from other bridged devices via a simple click while the session is alive.